Medacorp/Luigi-s-Mansion/Documentation/Mansion data.md

     obtained_keys:[], //List of door names of keys that have been collected. obtained_items:{}, //Flags of specific items that have been collected, where absent = not.
 (Mario items, boo radar, element medals) money_spawned:[], //List of loot names of loot that has been spawned before.
-Also contains entries for room clear chests opened, and "_money" entries for collecting any eternal coin in a room. tracking_boos:[], //3DS REMAKE ADD-ON ONLY; a list of at most 3 Boo IDs to show on the map.
-Added when spawned, removed when captured. gooigi_stats:{//3DS REMAKE ADD-ON ONLY; Gooigi's money and ghost count. ghosts:X, //How many ghosts Gooigi has defeated. money:X //How many Gs worth of money Gooigi has collected, excluding the last 3 0s.
+Also contains entries for room clear chests opened, and "_money" entries for collecting any eternal coin in a room. rooms:{ //Room data.
-    },
-    rooms:{ //Room data.
         <name>:{ //A room.
             seen:0b, //Whether the room has been entered before.
-Used by the map to mark rooms light gray or hallways lime. cleared:0b, //Whether the room is cleared.
-Turns on lamps (if blackout is 0b) and colors the room on the map. time_spend_in:X //ORIGINAL MANSION ONLY; a local timer like in_mansion_time, specific to this room.
-Used to determine how many coins you get from the room clear chest.
+Used by the map to mark rooms light gray or hallways lime. cleared:0b //Whether the room is cleared.
+Turns on lamps (if blackout is 0b) and colors the room on the map.
         }
     },
     portrait_ghosts:{ //Portrait ghost data.